browserengineering/book/book/scripts.md

     ownership.
 You may have to do some sleuthing.

 ::: {.quirk}
-Note to JavaScript experts: Dukpy does not implement newer syntax like `let` and `const` or arrow functions.
+Note to JavaScript experts: DukPy does not implement newer syntax like `let` and `const` or arrow functions.
 In keeping with this book's aesthetics, you'll need to use old-school JavaScript from the turn of the century.